jclarkk/Hunyuan3D-2/README.md

 #### * Phsically based rendering (PBR) for texture generation (Based on rgbx - https://github.com/zheng95z/rgbx)
 #### * Enhanced texture angles, we might require more than the original 6 angles for better texture generation.
-#### * mmgp profiles:

-- HighRAM_HighVRAM  (1): at least 48 GB of RAM and 12 GB of VRAM
-- HighRAM_LowVRAM  (2): at least 48 GB of RAM and 6 GB of VRAM
-- LowRAM_HighVRAM  (3): at least 32 GB of RAM and 12 GB of VRAM
-- LowRAM_LowVRAM  (4): at least 32 GB of RAM and 6 GB of VRAM
-- VerylowRAM_LowVRAM  (5): at least 24 GB of RAM and 6 GB of VRAM

 ```
 python gradio_app.py --enable_t23d --profile 5